Stress management techniques: 15 easy ways how to relieve stress starting now

 - breathe out for four seconds

-You should find that this is a great relaxation exercise helping you calm down during stressful times.
+You should find that this is a great relaxation exercise helping you calm down during stressful times and reduce the risk of burnout.

 7. Get your sleep